Larry Gerston

 Larry N. Gerston is an American political scientist, author, and media analyst.
-He is Professor Emeritus of Political Science at San José State University and is known for his work in American politics, public policy, and civic engagement.
-He has authored books on politics and policy including Trumpism, Bigotry, and the Threat to American Democracy and California’s Recall Election of Gavin Newsom: The Politics of Political Reform in the Era of COVID.
+He is professor emeritus of Political Science at San José State University and is known for his expertise in American politics, public policy, and civic engagement.
+Gerston has authored over a dozen books on politics and policy, appears regularly as a political analyst on television and radio, and has written extensively for newspapers and magazines.

+Increasingly, his work has centered on the importance of citizen participation as vital to preserving American democracy.

 He serves as a political analyst for NBC Bay Area television, KCBS radio, NBC Nightly News, CBS Evening News, BBC, CNN, MSNBC, C-SPAN, and NPR.

-Biography
+Education

 Gerston received his Ph.D.
 (1975) and M.A.
 (1970) in Political Science from the University of California, Davis, and his A.B. from the University of California, Berkeley.

+Academic career

-Gerston joined the faculty of San José State University in 1974, where he taught courses in American government, public policy, and political participation until his retirement as Professor Emeritus of Political Science.
+Gerston joined the faculty of San José State University in 1974, where he taught courses in American government, public policy, and political participation until his retirement as professor emeritus of Political Science.
 His scholarship focuses on the interplay between public policy and citizen engagement in a democratic society.

-In addition to his academic and political writing, Gerston is a children's book author.
-His works include The Road to Hana (2016), which emphasizes the value of the journey over the destination; Spencer Spider Just Wants Friends (2019), addressing themes of discrimination; Spencer Spider Meets a Bully (2020), focusing on bullying; and Spencer Spider Helps a Friend (2022), which promotes self-esteem.
+Although he retired from San Jose State in 2014, he continues to write and teach.

+Gerston has written more than 150 op-ed articles for newspapers, addressing issues ranging from local government reform to national democratic challenges.
+His commentary is often praised for his ability to make complex political issues accessible to the public.

-He has also been a guest on major news outlets including NBC Nightly News, CBS Evening News, BBC, CNN, MSNBC, C-SPAN, and NPR, and has been quoted in The New York Times, The Washington Post and Los Angeles Times.
+He has also been interviewed on major news outlets including NBC Nightly News, CBS Evening News, BBC, CNN, MSNBC, C-SPAN, and NPR, and has been quoted in The New York Times, The Washington Post, The Wall Street Journal, Los Angeles Times, and other leading publications.